antoneheyward/obsidian-task-manager/browser-extension/PRIVACY.md

 - **Current tab title and URL** — read when the user chooses to turn the current page into a task, so the page title can pre-fill the task and the page URL can be saved as the task's source link.
-- **Selected text** — read when the user chooses "Create Obsidian task from selection," so the highlighted text becomes the task.
+- **Selected text** — read when the user chooses "Create task in Obsidian from selection," so the highlighted text becomes the task.
 - **Open email subject and sender (Gmail only, on mail.google.com)** — read when the user clicks the extension's "OTM" button inside an opened email, so the subject becomes the task